Skip to content

 The each block helper is used to iterate over an array of items.

-You can use {{this}} inside the each block to reference the current array item being iterated over.
+You can use {{this}} inside the each block to reference the value of the current array item being iterated over.

 The following parameters can be used to provide additional information while iterating: